bloodyrainday/rsschool-cv/cv.md

 ##languags:

 - [B2](https://www.efset.org/cert/wUnBhV) - I used to enroll on english courses (StreamLine) for 2 years.
 After that I started off learning english on my owm.
+But I still lack of practicing my speaking skill.
 The goal is being fluent.
 - Belarusian(native)
 - Russian(native)